 The obsession with deliverables can be a revealing symptom of a deeper misunderstanding, and sometimes you won't have many cards to play before the workshop.

-While there is no perfect solution to this problem, here are a few ideas that may eventually help.
+While there is no perfect solution to this problem, here are a few ideas that may help.

 -